Cue Cards Samples with band 8 answers

-Describe an art exhibition you have visited - Cue Card # 753
+Describe an art exhibition or art show you have visited - Cue Card # 753

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.